 There are around 40,000 of taxis in Buenos Aires.

 They’re generally a pretty cheap and safe way to get around the city as long as you make sure you get a proper (that is, licensed) taxi.

 If you hail a cab in the street, make sure it’s painted in black and yellow, has taxi flags and a red light at the top of the windscreen – if they’re free, that is.
-At the airport and bus stations, ignore anybody coming up to you asking if you want a taxi.
-They’ll most likely not be official taxi rank.

 Then there are radio taxis.
 You can spot them from the company logo that should be present on the passenger doors.

 When you get in, make sure the driver uses the meter.
 After 6 pm, the price goes up by 20%.
 That’s not a scam, just the way it is in Buenos Aires.